SmingHub/Sming/Sming/Libraries/OtaUpgrade/README.rst

 .. envvar:: OTA_ENABLE_ENCRYPTION

-   Default: 0 (disable)
+   Default: 0 (disabled)

-   Set to 1 to enable encryption of the upgrade file using libsodium's ``crypto_secretstream_...`` API, in order to protect confidential data embedded in your firmware (WiFi credentials, server certificates, etc.).
+   Set to 1 to enable encryption of the upgrade file using libsodium's `crypto_secretstream_... <https://download.libsodium.org/doc/secret-key_cryptography/secretstream>`_ API, in order to protect confidential data embedded in your firmware (WiFi credentials, server certificates, etc.).

    It is generally unnecessary to sign encrypted upgrade files, as encryption is also authenticating, i.e. only someone in possession of the secret encryption key can generate upgrade files that decrypt successfully.
-   There is, however, one catch: Unlike signing, encryption *can* be broken if an attacker is able to extract the decryption key (which is identical to the encryption key) from flash memory, in which case all current and future file encrypted with the same key are compromised.
+   There is, however, one catch: Unlike signing, encryption *can* be broken if an attacker is able to extract the decryption key (which is identical to the encryption key) from flash memory, in which case all current and future files encrypted with the same key are compromised.
 Moreover, the attacker will be able to generate new valid upgrade files modified to his or her agenda.
 Hence, **you should only ever rely on encryption if it is impossible for an attacker to gain physical access to your device(s)**.
-But otherwise, you shouldn't have stored confidential data on such device(s) in the first place!
+But otherwise, you shouldn't have stored confidential data on such device(s) in the first place.
    Conversely, you should *not* encrypt upgrade files that do not contain confidential data, to avoid the risk of accidentally exposing a key you might want to reuse later.
 For this reason, encryption is disabled by default.

    Note: To mitigate a catastrophic security breach when the encryption key is revealed involuntarily, encryption and signing can be enabled at the same time.
 This way, an attacker (who probably has access to your WiFi by now) will at least be unable to take over more devices wirelessly.
-But keep in mind: it is still not a good idea to store confidential data on an unsecured device!
+But keep in mind: it is still not a good idea to store confidential data on an unsecured device.

    Note also that the described weakness is not a property of the selected encryption algorithm, but a rather general one.
 It can only be overcome by encrypting the communication channel instead of the upgrade file, e.g. with TLS,